NeoGeographyToolkit/StereoPipeline/docs/examples/skysat.rst

         --input-camera ${pref}_pinhole.json    \
         -o ${pref}.tsai

 This approach is preferred.

-Here, no camera refinement happens and no GCP are created.
+Specify a .json extension if desired to mix and match various sensor types (:numref:`ba_frame_linescan`).

+With SkySat, it is suggested not to refine the vendor-provided cameras at this stage, but do a straightforward conversion only.
 Note that this was tested only with the L1A SkySat product.

 Alternatively, if the ``pinhole.json`` files are not available, a Pinhole camera can be derived from each of their RPC